reid112/Portfolio/README.md

 # Portfolio

-This is the code for my personal portfolio website that can be found at rjreid.ca.
+This is the code for my personal portfolio website that can be found at https://rjreid.ca.
-This web app is build using Vue 3 and Vite.
+This web app is build using Vue 3, Vite, and Tailwind.

 ## Recommended IDE Setup